 Before graduate school, I received a BS in Economics from Brigham Young University and worked as a Research Professional at the University of Chicago Booth School of Business.
 If you'd like to talk about research or are considering applying to PhD programs in economics or public policy, feel free to email me at adoxey@uchicago.edu.

-Democratizing Opportunity: The Effects of the U.S. High School Movement (with Ezra Karger and Peter Nencka)
+Democratizing Opportunity?
+The Effects of the U.S. High School Movement (with Ezra Karger and Peter Nencka)

 Workers’ compensation was the first widespread social insurance program in the United States (Fishback & Kantor, 2000), but its long-run effects on injured workers and their families are not well understood.
 We examine this by leveraging quasi-random variation in both mining accidents and access to workers’ compensation for families in the early-20th-century United States.
 Matching detailed individual-level data on coal mining accidents with linked Census data, we study how access to workers’ compensation payments may have narrowed income and education gaps between children whose father died in a mining accident and similar children whose father survived.
 To illuminate possible mechanisms, we also examine effects of access to workers’ compensation on deceased miners’ surviving spouses.